 - It could be an occasion … with someone special or with family or friends.

-You can use the anticipation to take your mind away from the “commitments” for those short breaks when you need them.
-Following that anticipation will the actual enjoyment of the event and even after THAT I get the positive energy generated from good memories.
+You can (a) use the anticipation to take your mind away from the “commitments” for those short breaks when you need them.
+Following that anticipation (b) I get to enjoy the event and even after THAT (c) I get the positive energy generated from good memories.

-Next week I am heading out to Colorado for a 3 day conference with a group of business owners and senior executives who also happen to ride motorcycles.
-It will be the second one that I have attended and it has been my “distraction” for the last couple of months.
-The initial planning of the trip, the booking, the thinking through how I pack given that everything comes with me on a motorbike … all form part of that “positive distraction”.
+One such positive distraction for me over the last several years has been the CEO RIde events.
+A group of business owners who ride motorcycles who get together in cool riding paces, to ride bikes and talk business.
+The initial planning of these trips, the booking, the thinking through how I pack given that everything comes with me on a motorbike … all form part of that “positive distraction”.

-The last time I attended one of these conferences I had a perma-smile for three days!
-I was networking and learning from fellow business owners (something in common), who also ride motorbikes (second thing in common) and who all believe in ongoing learning (three things in common).
-It was a great experience that gave me something to anticipate before I went, then I got to actually enjoy the conference itself (with riding) and even afterwards I have fond memories of the event.
+Every time I attend one of these conferences I have a perma-smile for days!
+Networking and learning from fellow business owners (something in common), who also ride motorbikes (second thing in common) and who all believe in ongoing learning (three things in common).
+It is a great experience that gives me something to anticipate before I go, then I enjoy the conference itself (with riding) and even afterwards I have fond memories of the event.
 ALL of which has a positive effect on my psyche!

 I don’t let these thoughts distract me from my job or the tasks I need to get done … but they do help keep my positive perspective on life.